orthzar/cl-nosso/README.md

 # cl-nosso
-Nostr client library written in Common Lisp
+A Nostr client library written in Common Lisp

+This code is not complete/usable at the moment.

+Contributions welcome.